- Current students

 Explore your options

-Study is flexible, with opportunities for industry based learning and double majors in both finance and accounting.
-Practical assignments and industry-experienced lecturers will also give you a solid base to launch your professional accounting career from.
+Study is flexible, with some evening courses, lots of opportunities to work in a business, and double majors in other business disciplines.
+Practical assignments and industry-experienced lecturers will also give you a solid base to launch your professional accounting career.

 Programmes and study path

 |New Zealand Certificate in Study and Career Preparation (Level 3)||3||Full-time for 16 weeks or part-time options available||Entry into further study at certificate or diploma level.||February or July|

 |New Zealand Certificate in Study and Career Preparation (Level 4) - Business and Communication||4||Full-time for 16 weeks or part-time options available.||Entry into further study toward a career in media, communication, or business.||February or July|

 |New Zealand Diploma in Business - Accounting||5||Full-time for one year.
 Part-time options available.||Accounts payable/receivable administrator, Assistant accountant, Business administrator, Credit manager, Office manager, Payroll administrator||February or July|

 |Bachelor of Business (Accountancy)||7||Full-time for three years or part-time options available||Financial accountant, Chief financial officer, Management accountant, Chartered accountant, Taxation consultant, Systems accountant, Business analyst, Audit manager||February or July|

 |Bachelor of Business (Finance)||7||This programme is not being offered.||Business analyst, Finance manager, Financial analyst, Financial planner, Investment analyst, Investment banker, Risk manager, Working capital manager||This programme is not being offered.|